-1. Reaffirm our commitment to reduce by one third premature mortality from noncommunicable diseases by 2030, through prevention and treatment, and promote mental health and well-being through addressing risk factors and the determinants of health and by accelerating the implementation of the political declarations and outcome document approved by the previous high-level meetings of the General Assembly on the prevention and control of noncommunicable diseases held in 20111, 20142, and 20183 and political declarations approved by the high-level meetings on universal health coverage held in 20194 and 20235 [ADD: and Pandemic Preparedness, Prevention and Response in 2023];
+1. Reaffirm our commitment to reduce by one third premature mortality from noncommunicable diseases by 2030, through prevention and treatment, and promote mental health and well-being [ADD: across the life-course] through addressing risk factors and the determinants of health and by accelerating the implementation of the political declarations and outcome document approved by the previous high-level meetings of the General Assembly on the prevention and control of noncommunicable diseases held in 20111, 20142, and 20183 and political declarations approved by the high-level meetings on universal health coverage held in 20194 and 20235 [ADD: Pandemic Preparedness, Prevention and Response in 2023 and Anti-Microbial Resistance 2024];

-Rationale: Including reference to A/RES/78/3 is relevant to several of the preambular paragraphs and commitments to addressing NCDs in emergencies.
+Rationale: Including reference to A/RES/78/3 and A/RES/79/2 as they are relevant to several of the preambular paragraphs and commitments to addressing NCDs.